 - The next day, take the dough out and transfer to a lightly floured surface.
 Divide it into 3 or 4 equal parts and lightly shape each into a ball.
 Rest for one hour, covered by lightly oiled plastic.

 - About 1 hour before baking, preheat oven to 400F.
 After the dough has finished proofing, transfer to oven and bake for 20 minutes.
 After 20 minutes, reduce the heat to 350F and continue baking for 15-20 minutes, or until the internal temperature is at least 195F.
 If the loaf is browning too quickly, tent a piece of foil over the top to keep from burning.
 When the loaf is finished, immediately turn it onto a rack.
 Brush melted butter over the top and sides while the loaf is still warm, if desired.
-Allow to cool before slicing.
+Allow to cool completely before slicing.

 After a decidedly wintry April here in Toronto (complete with snow and ice storms), May has brought some downright summery days.
 Seriously, I went from wearing a winter jacket to t-shirt + sandals in the span of a few days!